Wild and spectacular wilderness experiences

 In Alaska it’s all about the great outdoors, with activities ranging from hiking and rafting to salmon fishing, and unique landscapes that provide habitat for black and brown (grizzly) bears, blue and humpback whales, moose, lynx and wolves.

 The real highlights lie in Alaska’s national parks.
-In the wilderness of Denali National Park, follow the single 92-mile road that leads to Mount McKinley, North America’s highest mountain peak, passing dramatic landscapes of forest, alpine tundra and snowcapped mountains, glimpsing bears and moose along the way.
+In the wilderness of Denali National Park, follow the single 92-mile road that leads to Denali/Mount McKinley, North America’s highest mountain peak, passing dramatic landscapes of forest, alpine tundra and snowcapped mountains, glimpsing bears and moose along the way.
 Be sure to sample a salmon bake, grilled over a wood fire.

 Katmai National Park is where you have the chance to capture the iconic image of brown bears at Brooks Falls, catching salmon as they leap down the rapids.
 Created to preserve the ‘Valley of Ten Thousand Smokes’ (so called after a deep ash flow was deposited by the eruption of the Novarupta Volcano in 1912, causing steaming smoke from the fissured floor), this incredible park has 14 volcanoes and is home to over 2,000 brown bears.